Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-10-hyperlinks.md

 ```

 Keep in mind that you have to have two pages named *secondpage.html* and *firstpage.html* respectively.
 How do we do that?
-Continue on and I will show you!
+Continue, and I will show you!

 <div id="jotted-demo-1" class="jotted-theme-stacked"></div>